jbuistjbuist/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
-This project was a part of the Lighthouse Labs web development bootcamp.
+This project was a built as part of the Lighthouse Labs web development bootcamp.

 ## Final Product